FMI310 Environmental Pollutants and Ecotoxicology - with term paper

 Department: Faculty of Environmental Sciences and Natural Resource Management

 Minimum 5 students in FMI309 and FMI310 total.

 Teaching exam periods:

 This course starts in January block.
-This course has teaching/evaluation in January block and Spring parallel.
+This course has teaching in January block and exam in Spring parallel.

 Course frequency: Annually